Skip to content

 The package will be created in the build directory.

-Option C. Extension development
+Option B. Extension development

 By utilizing ext-template repository, you can develop an installable extension for EspoCRM.
 Your repository will contain only your custom files.
 Template tools allows you to run your extension in Espo instance for testing.